spacotto/Born2beRoot/README.md

 >[Here](https://github.com/spacotto/Born2beRoot/blob/main/srcs/vm-overview.md) you can find more information on **virtualisation** and **VMs**.

 >[!CAUTION]
->Keep in mind this documentation concerns the creation of a **minimalist** VM.
+>Keep in mind this documentation concerns the creation of a **minimalist** VM and server.
 I am going to discuss **exclusively** the implementation of the **essential elements**.
 I am NOT going to address the implementation of UI or other additional features.

 ## Create a Virtual Machine
 >[!IMPORTANT]